MarcSkovMadsen/notes/anaconda-maker/awesome-data-models-and-analytics.md

 ![Jupyter Panel Preview](assets/jupyter-panel-preview.gif)

-Today I'm the owner of a Jupyter Hub for Market Trading at Ørsted and part of a team developing data platforms and applications in VS Code and PyCharm.
+Today I'm the owner of a Jupyter Hub for Market Trading at [Ørsted](https://orsted.com) and part of a team developing data platforms and applications in VS Code and PyCharm.
 I'm so happy to see that Panel today can support use cases across skill levels and development environments.
 WE CAN START TO COLLABORATE.
+WE CAN USE THE TOOLS WE KNOW AND LOVE.
 This is a long term process.
 Making the PyData and Jupyter ecosystems as easy and fast to use as Excel takes time.
+But the reward is there as its much, much more powerful.

 I would like to thank Maxime Liquet and Simon Høxbro Hansen for making a lot of the not so visible, but needed improvements to the HoloViz ecosystem and Panel in particular.